Alexander polynomial: Computing the polynomial

 Remove two columns corresponding to adjacent regions from the matrix, and work out the determinant of the new $n \times n$ matrix.
 Depending on the columns removed, the answer will differ by multiplication by $\pm t^n$, where the power of $n$ is not necessarily the number of crossings in the knot.
 To resolve this ambiguity, divide out the largest possible power of $t$ and multiply by $-1$ if necessary, so that the constant term is positive.
 This gives the Alexander polynomial.
+For example, this shows immediately that the Alexander polynomial of the unknot is 1 (though this follows also immediately from the definition).

 The Alexander polynomial can also be computed from the Seifert matrix.